jmmckenz/examples/bonded-edge-image-builder-workaround/Readme.md

 3) Sample config is for harvester based install, adjust appropriately for bare metal or other HCI
 4) Mileage May Vary --- This is a possible workaround, may not work for all use cases, just how I was able to get it to work.
 5) Easier than the other workaround using run-once to force bond config after kexec.
+6) Any additional routes needed for multiple bonds/nics are appropriately configured.
+The examples here don't account for the secondary 10.0.0.X network.

 Method:
 1) Pre-populate nmconnection files for bond slaves in os-files/etc/NetworkManager/system-connections/